a1gemmel/uw-wifi-heatmaps/README.md

 `npm run start`

 The test server will run at `http://localhost:8080`.
 The public folder will rebuild automatically as you make changes in the source directory (You still have to manually refresh the page).

+## License

+A browser-based map of the University of Waterloo campus with overlays indicating current wifi usage.
+Copyright (C) 2016 Andrew Gemmel, Jack Forsyth

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.